lijikun/orca-linux-deployment/README.md

 # For ORCA version 4

-Tested to work under Debian 9.4 amd64 with ORCA 4.1.2.
+Tested to work under Debian Stretch amd64 with ORCA 4.1.2.
 I tried to use the static-linked binary version but it crashed into a segfault without any meaningful error message, so we have to use the *shared-library* version here.

 1. Assuming you have sudo privileges, download and install openmpi-3.1.3 from source.
 Change the directory names as necessory: